Try these Slow Cooker BBQ French Dip Sandwiches for an easy dinner any night of the week! This make ahead, crock pot recipe makes dinner a breeze!

 1 1/2 cups bbq sauce (your favorite kind)

-1 tablespoon beef base (I used Better Than Boullion!)
+1 tablespoon beef base (I used Better Than Bouillon!)

-Season the beef generously with the salt and pepper.
+Season the beef cubes generously with garlic powder, salt and pepper.

-Add the beef cubes to a slow cooker along with the onions and thyme.
+Add the beef to a slow cooker along with the onions and thyme.

 Combine the beer, BBQ sauce, worchestershire sauce, beef base and beef broth in a large bowl whisking to combine.

-Pour the sauce over the beef cubes, cover and cook on low for 8-10 hours or on high for 6.
+Pour the sauce over the beef cubes, cover and cook on low for 8 hours.

 Test a piece of beef to see if it shreds easily before you remove the beef from the slow cooker, then remove the beef and onions to a large bowl.
 Shred the beef using two forks or meat claws then cover with foil to keep warm.

 *All slow cookers cook differently, test a piece of beef to see if it shreds easily.
-If it doesn’t just keep on cooking until it does!
+If it doesn’t just keep cooking until it easily pulls apart.